 Feedback goes both ways.
 Allow space for employees to bring any issues to your attention.
 However, formal feedback in this direction may be more honest if it’s kept anonymous.

 Tone of voice and demeanor matter when communicating.
 Yelling at everyone in sight when there’s a problem is a good way to make sure that you never hear about any problems (at least not until it’s too late).

 Let staff know how business is doing and how their performance contributes.
 Keeping employees informed increases their sense of ownership and breeds trust.

 Reward employees when specific goals and milestones are met.
 However, not all employees desire the same rewards, and it’s helpful to ask ahead of time, so you know what kind of benefit would be most appreciated.
 Make sure to show them that you appreciate them every day, not just when you’re throwing the annual pizza bash.

 Employees are more likely to stay long-term at a company that offers pathways to grow and advance.
 Performance reviews and feedback sessions aren’t only for discussing how staff are (or aren’t) meeting the company’s goals.
 Address your employees’ goals as well and direct them on how to get there.
 Stick with what you say and don’t move the finish line.
 (No one likes being told that the raise they were counting on after two additional training courses actually takes four.)
 Promote from within.

 Create a Strong Team Environment

 A strong team environment is especially important in hospitality where all roles, from front desk to housekeeping, need to coordinate with each other.
-So it’s very helpful if everyone gets along.
-Try to be aware of your team’s chemistry and boost interaction with non-work activities that build relationships and a sense of belonging.
-Encourage open communication and problem-solving as a team.
-Let staff tell their own stories—about how they dealt with a tricky situation, their concerns and suggestions, or a rewarding moment.
-Listen.
+Be aware of your team’s chemistry and boost interaction with non-work activities that build relationships and a sense of belonging.
+These activities should be as inclusive as possible.
+Consider employees’ dietary restrictions and physical limitations.
+Not everyone can—or wants to—participate in that all-day parkour class.